- What are US withholding taxes?

 What are US withholding taxes?

-This tax means that the yield of US listed securities is reduced by 15% for Canadians.
-For example, a US equity with a 4% yield will lose 0.60% to withholding taxes for an effective yield of 3.40%.
-Depending on the account you trade in this tax may not apply or may be recoverable with a foreign dividend tax credit.
+This tax means that the yield of American securities is reduced by 15% for Canadians.
+For example, an American equity with a 4% yield will have an effective yield of 3.40%.
+Depending on the account you’re trading in, this tax may be recoverable with a foreign dividend tax credit, and in some cases it does not apply at all.

-US listed securities without a dividend aren't charged any additional taxes, and capital gains are taxed as normal in non-registered accounts.
+US listed securities without a dividend aren’t charged a withholding tax, and capital gains are taxed as normal.

 What accounts do US withholding taxes apply to?